Магистратура

 Abstract

-Students will be introduced to a range of the most up-to-date international sources relating to the study of the contemporary Middle East and North Africa, including reference and survey works, case studies, and internet resources.
-The principal goals of this course are to lay the foundations for a prospective deeper study of MENA while facilitating acquisition of intellectual and personal transferable skills.
+Students will be introduced to a variety of the most recent international sources related to the study of contemporary MENA societies.
+These sources include reference and survey works, case studies, and internet resources.
+The course's primary objectives are twofold: firstly, to lay the foundations for further in-depth study of the region, and secondly, to cultivate students' intellectual and personal transferable skills.

 Learning Objectives